Falanet/Falanet-Terminal-Email-Client/README.md

 ### unread_indicator

 Controls which character to indicate that an email is unread (default: `N`).
-For a more graphical interface, an emoji such as `✉` can be used.
+For a more graphical interface, a character such as `*` can be used.

 ~/.config/falanet/colors.conf